July (band): History

 After returning to London, Newman and his friend Pete Cook (who had been in the first line-up of The Tomcats) began writing new material for the group that was less R&B influenced and more psychedelic in nature.
+Cook was not a member of the group at this time, however.

 The band changed their name to July in 1968 and secured a recording contract with Major Minor Records soon after.
-The band, who were by now managed by Spencer Davis, released "My Clown" b/w "Dandelion Seeds" as their first single in 1968, but it failed to reach the UK Singles Chart.
+The band (still a qunitet of Newman, Duhig, Field, James, and Jackson). who were by now managed by Spencer Davis, released "My Clown" b/w "Dandelion Seeds" as their first single in 1968, but it failed to reach the UK Singles Chart.
 The band also issued a self-titled album in 1968, but this too failed to reach the charts.
+Newman wrote the vast majority of the band's songs, with Jackson contributing one LP track.
 Newman was later (according to a 1975 interview) to recall the description by one reviewer who said that "it was the worst album they'd ever heard and a complete waste of plastic".
 In the years since its release, the July album has become a much sought after rarity among collectors of British psychedelia.
 A second single was released, coupling the non-album song "Hello, Who's There?" with "The Way" but again, this release was a commercial failure.

 July disbanded in 1969, with Duhig going on to play in the band Unit 4 + 2, before hooking up with Field and vocalist Glyn Havard to form Jade Warrior.
 Newman released a number of solo albums and also produced several albums for other artists, including Mike Oldfield (Tubular Bells, Tubular Bells II, and Heaven's Open).

 In the years since the band's demise, the July album has been reissued a number of times by different record labels.
-There have also been two compilations released by the band: the 1987 LP Dandelion Seeds, which features all of the tracks from the July album and both sides of the "Hello, Who's There?" single; and 1995's The Second of July, which contains previously unreleased alternate versions and outtakes.
+There have also been two compilations released by the band: the 1987 LP Dandelion Seeds, which features all of the tracks from the July album and both sides of the "Hello, Who's There?" single; and 1995's The Second of July, which contains previously unreleased alternate versions and outtakes (including some material co-written by Cook with Newman).
 In addition, songs by July have appeared on a number of various artists compilations, including The British Psychedelic Trip, Vol. 2, It's Only a Passing Phase, Electric Psychedelic Sitar Headswirlers, Vol. 1, The Great British Psychedelic Trip Vol 3: 1965–1970, Acid Drops, Spacedust, & Flying Saucers: Psychedelic Confectionery, and Insane Times: 25 British Psychedelic Artefacts from the EMI Vaults.